Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological

 The problem of generalization is usually the nature of biological data, which is large; however, often sparse.
-Even when trained on billions of sequences, models have difficulty with the biological diversity, which includes rare protein families, less-studied organisms, or unique mutation contexts.
+Even when trained on billions of sequences, models have difficulty with the biological diversity, which includes rare protein families \cite{penic2025rinalmo}, less-studied organisms, or unique mutation contexts.
 For instance, ProGen2 \cite{nijkamp2023progen2}, despite its size, was not able to perform well on the narrow protein fitness spaces, which suggests that scale does not necessarily lead to good results.
-The quality of pre-training data is crucial for task-specific success \cite{nijkamp2023progen2}.
+The quality of \x{pretraining} data is crucial for task-specific success \cite{nijkamp2023progen2}.
 This reliance on high-quality, comprehensive training data remains a major obstacle for strong generalization.

-In addition, transistor architectures have a number of technical constraints to their practical use.
-One major limitation in genomics is the narrow context window, which stops models, for instance, the Nucleotide Transformer from capturing the long-range interactions typical in gene regulation that can cover millions of base pairs \cite{dalla2025nucleotide}.
-The other common problem is the hallucination of models, models produce reasonable false information when they are used \cite{jin2024genegpt}.
+In addition, transformer architectures have a number of technical constraints to their practical use. \x{One major limitation in genomics is the narrow context window, which prevents models such as the Nucleotide Transformer and DNABERT from capturing the long-range regulatory interactions typical in gene regulation, including those organized through TADs and chromatin loops, which can span hundreds of kilobases to megabases \cite{dalla2025nucleotide, ji2021dnabert}.
+Architectures specifically designed for this challenge, such as Enformer \cite{avsec2021effective} and Sei \cite{chen2022sequence}, demonstrate that substantially extending the receptive field of sequence models enables more accurate modeling of distal regulatory elements and chromatin state dynamics.
+However, fully integrating 3D genome organization and cell-type-specific chromatin accessibility into generative language model frameworks remains an open and important challenge for the field.} The other common problem is the hallucination of models, models may produce convincing yet inaccurate information \cite{jin2024genegpt}.